 - Educators to promote activities and seminars to promote student adjustment and growth

 - Program specialists to address issues facing college students including topics such as relationships, substance abuse, and sexuality

 Our students gain an understanding of human development that informs their interventions for both students who are emerging adults or non-traditional students.
-We also provide students with the awareness, knowledge, and skills for understanding dynamics of multiculturalism to work with administrative systems, small groups, and individuals to foster an environment that embraces diversity.
+We also provide students with the awareness, knowledge, and skills for understanding dynamics of culture to work with administrative systems, small groups, and individuals to foster an environment that embraces different identities, experiences and backgrounds.
 Students will gain skills in both prevention and intervention to reach the vast number of students on a college campus.
 They will examine their role as a consultant and evaluator of services.
 While studying at UT, our students have employment and practicum placements at UT.
 Historically our students do practicum in other colleges in the metropolitan area including Austin Community College, St. Edward’s University, Texas State University, and Huston-Tillotson University.

 For many of the roles in higher education, neither licensure nor certification is required.
 We encourage our graduates to pursue licensure as a Licensed Professional Counselor (see “Licensure” section below for more information).
 Professional identity is maintained through association with professional organizations such as American Counselor Association, American College Counseling Association, and the American College Personnel Association.